• Skip to primary navigation

 • Cover bowl with lid, plastic wrap, or aluminum foil.
 Refrigerate overnight.

-• The next day, add mayonnaise, celery, bell pepper, onions, pimientos, olives, and peas o the elbow pasta mixture.
+• The next day, wash and prepare vegetables.
+Add mayonnaise, celery, bell pepper, onions, pimientos, olives, and peas to the elbow pasta mixture.
 Mix well.

 • If desired, season with onion powder, garlic powder, salt and pepper.